CleanestMink126/DSA-19-Dev/DP/day01/README.md

 ## Splitting coins

-Jingyi has a stack of coins and would like to split them up as evenly as possible with David.
+Vicky has a stack of coins and would like to split them up as evenly as possible with Prava.
 She is given a set of `N` coins.
 Each of these coins has a given value.
 She must place each of these coins in one of two piles.
 Output the smallest possible difference between the total values of these two piles.

 You are given
-* `coins`, an array of all the coins Jingyi must split
+* `coins`, an array of all the coins Vicky must split

 You will be filling out the function `public int splitCoins(int[] coins)` in `Coins.java` and run tests in `CoinsTest.java`